B4rtDC/MaxEntropyGraphs.jl/paper.md

 integrate directly with existing tooling.
-The currently supported models are the Undirected, Directed and Bipartite Binary Configuration Models (UBCM, DBCM, BiCM), the Reciprocal Binary Configuration Model (RBCM) [@squartini2011analytical], the Undirected Enhanced Configuration Model (UECM), the undirected and directed Conditional Reconstruction Methods (CReM, DCReM) [@parisi2020faster], and the Conditionally Reciprocal Weighted Configuration Model (CRWCM) [@divece2024commodity].
+The currently supported models are the Undirected, Directed and Bipartite Binary Configuration Models (UBCM, DBCM, BiCM), the Reciprocal Binary Configuration Model (RBCM) [@squartini2011analytical], the Undirected and Directed Enhanced Configuration Models (UECM, DECM), the undirected and directed Conditional Reconstruction Methods (CReM, DCReM) [@parisi2020faster], and the Conditionally Reciprocal Weighted Configuration Model (CRWCM) [@divece2024commodity].
 The reciprocity-aware models (RBCM, CRWCM) preserve the dyadic structure of directed networks, that is the numbers of reciprocated and non-reciprocated links and the weights they carry, which is essential for higher-order (motif-based) analyses of directed networks.